ray-chew/pyBELLA/Readme.rst

 If you have Anaconda installed, you may setup a virtual enviroment::

-   $ conda create --name <env name> --file requirement.txt
+   $ conda create --name <env name> --file requirements.txt

 Getting RKLM-Py
 ---------------